A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 \subsection{Main Results}

 Table~\ref{tab: main results} reports the overall performance of \ours and other methods.
-The results demonstrate that \ours consistently outperforms baselines across all language pairs.
-While standalone NMT systems rely solely on their pre-trained knowledge, \ours explicitly leverages candidates during the ensemble.
-Even when training an open-source LLM, Llama-3, we can enhance translation capability by utilizing candidates obtained via pivoting.
-Compared to using LLMs for translation, we can improve performance with only the minimal cost of utilizing a small 0.6B model.
-Table~\ref{tab:candidates} presents the quality of candidates utilized in the ensemble.
-We will further elaborate with a case study, showing that \ours achieves better translations by leveraging candidates to capture subtle nuances of the source sentence.
-We report experiments in a setting that does not use training data in Appendix~\ref{apdx: Evaluation without using Training Data} and experiments with other GPT models in Appendix~\ref{apdx: Experiments with Additional Models}.
-The analysis of the proportion of top-$\textit{k}$ candidates and performance variation with $\textit{k}$ are in Appendix~\ref{apdx:selecting top-k}.
+The results show that \ours consistently outperforms baselines across all language pairs.
+While standalone NMT systems rely solely on pre-trained knowledge, \ours explicitly leverages candidates during ensemble.
+Even when training an open-source LLM, Llama-3, translation quality improves by utilizing candidates obtained via pivoting.
+Compared to LLM-based translation, performance improves at minimal cost with a small 0.6B model.
+Table~\ref{tab:candidates} presents the quality of candidates used in the ensemble.

 \minisection{Comparison with multi-model ensemble} We compare \ours with \blender~\cite{llm-blender} and EVA~\cite{eva}, state-of-the-art ensemble methods utilizing multiple models. \blender employs $N$ ($N$=11) LLMs for candidate generation, picks top-3 candidates with \textsc{PairRanker}, and fuses them with \textsc{GenFuser}.
 EVA is a token-level ensemble method that leverages vocabulary alignment across multiple models.